sftpgo/docs/docs/virtual-folders.md

+---
+description: "Map directories from any storage backend into open-source SFTPGo user namespaces using virtual folders.
+Supports S3, Azure, GCS, SFTP, and local filesystems."
+---

 # Virtual Folders

 A virtual folder is a mapping between a SFTPGo virtual path and a filesystem path outside the user home directory or on a different storage provider.